gemforce-team/gemforce/results/README.md

 **1. Beginner**
 Combines give the most boost over time, more than specces, so the most effective way to boost your power with a small time investment is to use a small combine instead of 'U' for every upgrade.
-Go to the managem and the killgem folders and find combines simple enough (anything below `16c` should be good) to be doable fast.
+Go to the `managem-combine` and the `killgem-combine` folders and find combines simple enough (anything below `16c` should be good) to be doable fast.
 To choose the ratio of gems to put in the main gem and the amps stick to the thumb rule: